How to Add a Checkbox to a Google Doc

 There are no differences between the iPhone and iPad versions of Google Docs, other than it being easier to use on an iPad due to the larger screen.
 The same limitations to the Google Docs mobile apps apply to the iPad as well.

-How to Add a Checkbox on Google Sheets Android
+How to Add a Checkbox on Google Sheets Using an Android Device

 Unlike Google Docs, the mobile version of Google Sheets for Android has the checkbox functionality intact.
 If you wish to use it to create your checklist instead, do the following: